FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 > Provide guidance on resources available to help developers and data scientists make the various workflows used for daily tasks
 > (for extract-load-transform, quality control, deployment or analytical workflow) available in open format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  and reusable.
 >
-> Provide guidance for regulator(URL_TO_INSERT_RECORD http://www.bioinformatics.org/regulator)y submissions for nucleic acid sequence analysis using the BioCompute Object (BC(URL_TO_INSERT_RECORD https://neuroviisas.med.uni-rostock.de/connectome/index.php)O(URL_TO_INSERT_RECORD http://www.cropontology.org/)(URL_TO_INSERT_RECORD https://codeocean.com)(URL_TO_INSERT_RECORD https://github.com/BiodiversityOntologies/bco))
+> Provide guidance for regulator (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.ey49c6) y submissions for nucleic acid sequence analysis using the BioCompute Object (BC (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.hD7sXQ) O (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.wgfrmg)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.thskvr)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.8ktkqy) )
 > specification.
 >
-> Remind the active nature of the field and the fast evolving environment and platforms developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) for these
+> Remind the active nature of the field and the fast evolving environment and platforms developed (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.31385c)  for these
 > tasks.
 >
 > Provide an example using the Apache Airflow framework to illustrate the process.